syncfusion-content/blazor-docs/blazor/pdfviewer-2/how to/create-pdf-document-in-the-created-event-of-pdf-viewer.md

     //Sets the PDF document path for initial loading. public string DocumentPath { get; set; }

-    //This event triggers when the PDFViewer is created. private void created()
+    //This event triggers when the SfPdfViewer is created. private void created()
     {
         var document = new PdfDocument();